China Geological Survey: Institutional Settings and Affiliates of China Geological Survey

 In addition, China Geological Survey has several research centers, including the Institute of Geology, the Institute of Mineral Resources, and the Institute of Marine Geology.
 These centers are responsible for advanced research and development in their respective fields.

-There are also some affilitates of China Geological Survey:
+There are also some affiliates of China Geological Survey:

 National Geological Library of China (NGLC)

 National Geological Library of China (CNGL) is a national library specializing in geological and mineral resources information, which is also called the GeoScience Documentation Center of China Geological Survey (CGS).
 It is a public welfare unit that affiliated to the China Geological Survey.
 It is managed by the China Geological Survey, it contains a wide range of geological data and information resources.
 There are some main tasks for NGLC, like collecting, processing and developing the geoscience literature.
 Meanwhile, NGLC can also "carry out related research and information system construction, and provide geoscience literature and information".
 At present, NGLC has "710,000 books and documents published at home and abroad", have "more than 10,000 documents", and "more than 20 databases, covering a history of nearly 200 years".
 The Earth Science Documentation Center of the China Geological Survey is an executive director unit of the Library Society of China.

 The primary duties and functions include: